microsoft/rushstack/api/node-core-library.protectablemap.md

 # ProtectableMap class

-The ProtectableMap provides an easy way for an API to expose a Map&lt;K, V&gt; property while intercepting and validating any write operations that are performed by consumers of the API.
+The ProtectableMap provides an easy way for an API to expose a `Map<K, V>` property while intercepting and validating any write operations that are performed by consumers of the API.

 ## Properties